Limassol: Demographics

 Limassol is the 2nd most populous district in Cyprus, with 262,238 residents as of the 2021 Cyprus census, while the city itself has 198,558 residents.
-The district population’s citizenships in 2021 was 77.7% Cypriot, 8.6% EU citizen, 13.1% Foreign citizen, with 0.6% not stating their nationality.
+The district population's citizenships in 2021 was 77.7% Cypriot, 8.6% EU citizen, 13.1% Foreign citizen, with 0.6% not stating their nationality.
 Between 2011 and 2021, the district gained 26,827 residents.

-Since the 1960s, internal migration and the influx of displaced persons after 1974 have significantly increased the population of Limassol and its suburbs.
+Since the 1960s, internal migration and the influx of displaced persons after the 1974 invasion have significantly increased the population of Limassol and its suburbs.

 Limassol is home to a large community of Pontic Greeks, who settled in Cyprus after the collapse of the Soviet Union.

-The city has also become increasingly popular with Russian and other post-Soviet nationals and expatriates, earning the nickname “Limassolgrad".
-Today, about 17% of Limassol’s population is Russian-speaking, and 8% are Russian citizens.
+The city has also become increasingly popular with Russian and other post-Soviet nationals and expatriates, earning the nickname "Limassolgrad".
+As of 2013, about 17% of Limassol's population is Russian-speaking, and 8% are Russian citizens.